Approval and Inspection Requirements - Class 2-9

 On-site Sewerage Facility:

-• Treatment plant and land application layout
+• Treatment plant approval

-• Plant approval and soil evaluation
+• Site and soil evaluation report including percolation report

 • Design statement

-Plan Standards:
+Plan standards

-All plans must be legible, to scale, and clearly marked with:
+• Legible, to scale, and clearly marked with:

-• Designer’s name/contact
+• Designer’s name/contact details

 • Fixtures legend

-• Owner’s name, site address, lot/plan number
+• Owner’s name, site address, correct lot/plan number

 Note: Hand-drawn or whiteout-marked plans will not be accepted.